 2023 SEASMART DIVERSITY SCHOLARSHIP

-Seeking Middle School and/or High School minority women with an interest in ocean conservation, marine biology, and SCUBA for scholarship assistance to attend SeaSmart’s Summer 2021 program in Utila.
+Seeking Middle School and/or High School minority women (and nonbinary people!) with an interest in ocean conservation, marine biology, and SCUBA for scholarship assistance to attend SeaSmart’s Summer 2022 program in Baja, Mexico.

 Talent and passion are evenly distributed, but opportunity is not.
 SeaSmart hopes to provide qualified students with an opportunity to explore their interest in ocean conservation, marine biology and SCUBA diving.
 This scholarship is offered to address the underrepresentation of women and minorities in marine science studies and will award funding to support their participation in the SeaSmart Summer 2023 program.